-Lisa Stone is a Partner in the firm’s Environmental practice group.
-Ms. Stone is an experienced and accomplished lawyer with over two decades experience representing leading energy, consumer products and industrial companies in federal and state regulatory matters involving energy and environmental issues.
+Partner Lisa Stone practices in the area of public and administrative law with a focus on the energy and clean technology industry.
+Ms. Stone has over two decades experience representing leading companies in federal and state administrative and contracting matters involving energy and environmental issues.
 She has an end-to-end practice advising companies that are pursuing public funding opportunities for renewable energy and clean tech projects, from evaluating available funding opportunities and structuring proposals, negotiating the funding instrument with the federal agency, and ongoing compliance during administration of the project.
 Ms. Stone has worked on a wide range of public contracts for highly regulated entities, including publicly funded research and development projects, joint infrastructure development initiatives and sales of utility services to public entities.
 As a result, she has deep experience with the unique laws and regulations that apply to public works projects, including Buy America, prevailing wage, public works statutes, and federal contractor compliance requirements.

 Ms. Stone also has extensive experience in a wide range of environmental and energy compliance and regulatory matters involving energy efficiency, hazardous waste, hazardous materials, water safety and air emissions, including DOE’s EPCA conservation standards, Energy Star, California’s VOC emission standards, consumer products and Prop 65.
 In addition to providing advice and counseling, Ms. Stone has deep experience in designing and building effective compliance programs.
 She has served as external in-house counsel for energy and environmental matters for multiple clients and is known for giving practical, effective and efficient advice.